Pulakeshin II: Cause of the war

-The cause for the war between Harsha and Pulakeshin is not certain.
+The cause of the war between Harsha and Pulakeshin is not certain.
 Historian K. A. Nilakanta Sastri suggests that Harsha's growing influence may have driven the Latas, the Malavas, and the Gurjaras to accept Pulakeshin's suzerainty.
 Historian Durga Prasad Dikshit adds that these three kingdoms are known to have been enemies of Harsha's father Prabhakara-vardhana, as attested by Harsha's court poet Bana: this enmity probably continued during the reign of Harsha.
 The Malava king played a role in the murder of Harsha's predecessor Rajya-vardhana, and also killed Harsha's brother-in-law, the Maukhari ruler Graha-varman.
 The Gurjara ruler Dadda II aided the Maitraka dynasty against Harsha.
-When Harsha decided to take action against these three kingdoms, their rulers probably sought protection of Pulakeshin.
+When Harsha decided to take action against these three kingdoms, their rulers probably sought the protection of Pulakeshin.
 Pulakeshin may have granted asylum to Harsha's adversaries.

 According to scholars Shreenand L. Bapat and Pradeep S. Sohoni, the "Malavas" mentioned in the Chalukya record were the Later Guptas who controlled the Malwa region.
 The expansion of the Maitraka influence in the Malwa region must have attracted Harsha's attention.
 The Maitraka ruler Shiladitya I may have sympathized with Pulakeshin's cause during the latter's northern campaign against the Latas, the Malavas, and the Gurjaras.
 This situation ultimately resulted in a conflict between Harsha and Pulakeshin.

 Another possibility is that Harsha decided to take advantage of the turmoil resulting from the conflict between Mangalesha and Pulakeshin, and invaded the Chalukya kingdom.
 During his march against Pulakeshin, Harsha advanced up to the Narmada River before being forced to retreat.